miles-no/paycheck/README.md

 This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.

-Prior to your first deployment, you'll need to do a few things:
+Prior to your first deployment, you will need to do a few things:

 - [Install Fly](https://fly.io/docs/getting-started/installing-flyctl/)